rami6/My-Sweets-Base/README.md

 - Heroku - server
 - PostgreSQL - database(replacement of SQLite)
 - Amazon S3 - storage for pictures which users upload

-Now I'm working to deploy this app in a private brunch.
-The branch contains sensitive data, so I will never push to GitHub.
-However, features in this repogitory are keeping up to date because I will try locally and update this master branch first.